 While many people spend a good deal of their lives in or searching for a relationship, it is not an either/or situation.

 Sometimes two people who need that much reassurance and togetherness find each other and it seems to work–for a while.
-Still, at some point one or both members of the couple want to do something–anything, really–on their own.
+Still, at some point one or both members of the couple want to do something–anything, really–on their own and may even start to worry that they’re being taken advantage of.

 If you’ve spent a year defining your relationship as Always Together, it can be difficult to make this transition and the other person may feel hurt and rejected.